CodingItWrong/rails-docker-mac/README.md

 ### Install Docker

-First, you need to install Docker on your Mac.
-Specifically, you need to install the [Docker Toolbox](https://www.docker.com/docker-toolbox).
-This includes several tools you'll need:

-- **Docker** itself.
-- **Docker Machine**: to set up a virtual machine so you can run Docker on a Mac.
-Docker itself only runs on Linux, so you need a virtual environment to run it on Mac.
-Docker Machine is the official way to do this.
-- **Docker Compose**: to script out setting up multiple Docker containers your app will need.
-Otherwise you'd need to start your app container and database container separately.
-- **VirtualBox**: runs the virtual machine Docker Machine sets up.
+First, you need to install [Docker for Mac](https://docs.docker.com/docker-for-mac/).
+It's currently in public beta, but is much simpler than using the full release, which isn't optimized for Mac.

-The above installation is just a one-time thing, of course: once you've done this, you don't need to do it again, at least until Jony Ive releases a new thinner MacBook Pro.
+The installation is just a one-time thing, of course: once you've done this, you don't need to do it again, at least until Jony Ive releases a new thinner MacBook Pro.

-### Set Up a Docker Machine

-Docker only runs natively on Linux, because containers are lighter-weight than virtual machines and require the host to have a similar.
-To run it on a Mac, you actually need to run it inside a Linux virtual machine.
-Thankfully, Docker Machine makes this trivial, so you almost don't need to think about it.

-1. **From the command line, run `docker-machine create --driver virtualbox default`.** This creates a virtual machine named "default" that is set up for running Docker.
-2. **Run `eval "$(docker-machine env default)"`.** This sets some environment variables in your current terminal that tell Docker to connect to this virtual machine to run commands.
-If you want to send Docker commands from multiple terminals, you'll need to run `eval "$(docker-machine env default)"` in each terminal.
-3. **Run `docker-machine ip default` and record the IP address it gives you.** That's the IP address your Docker virtual machine is running on.
-That's what you'll use to access the web application later.

 ### Configure Docker and Docker Compose

-Next you need to set up the Docker containers that your application needs.
+First you need to set up the Docker containers that your application needs.
 Note that I said *containers*, plural: your Rails application and your Postgres database will be in two separate containers.
 This is one of the main advantages of a container-based infrastructure like Docker: instead of having to install multiple software packages like Rails and Postgres on one machine, you just download a container for each component you need.

 **Note:** if you're running this repo's Rails app, these steps have already been done, so you don't need to do them.
 But you can take a look at the files it references to learn what's involved.

-4. **Create a `Dockerfile` at your project's root with a single line:** `FROM rails:onbuild`.
+1. **Create a `Dockerfile` at your project's root with a single line:** `FROM rails:onbuild`.
 This specifies that the container that runs your web application should use the `rails:onbuild` image.
 It's an image that's preconfigured to run Rails.
 You can learn more about it at [its Docker Hub page](https://hub.docker.com/_/rails/).
-5. **Create a `docker-compose.yml` file at your project's root with the contents below.** By default, Docker is run with command-line commands.
+2. **Create a `docker-compose.yml` file at your project's root with the contents below.** By default, Docker is run with command-line commands.
 But running multiple containers requires multiple commands, and this can get a bit tedious.
 Docker Compose allows you to write a single config file that specifies what containers you need, making running them a lot simpler.
 Your `docker-compose.yml` file should contain the following:

     ```yml
     db: